Three-lined SalamanderEurycea guttolineata

-Formerly a sub-species of E. longicauda.
-The Three-lined Salamander is a mainly terrestrial salamander found in the western coastal plain of TN and in a few low elevation localities in east TN.
+Formerly a subspecies of E. longicauda.
+The Three-lined Salamander is a mainly terrestrial salamander found in the western coastal plain of TN and in a few low elevation localities in east Tennessee.

 Description: A long, slender species (4.0 to 7.0 inches in length) having a yellowish to orangish dorsum with a black stripe along the spine and a black stripe along either side of the body.

 The tail is very long and the sides of the tail have vertical, black, parallel bars appearing as a wavy stripe.
-Belly is a mixture of greenish-gray and yellow.
+The belly is a mixture of greenish-gray and yellow.

-Similar Species: Long-tailed Salamander can be distinguished by lack of solid stripes and different range.
+Similar Species: Long-tailed Salamander can be distinguished by lack of solid stripes and different ranges.

 Habitat: Beneath logs or leaves in flooded forests or along wet ditches.
 Also uses seepage areas around springs and slow-moving, low-elevation streams.